Fukushima nuclear accident casualties

 The Fukushima Daiichi nuclear accident (福島第一原子力発電所事故, Fukushima Dai-ichi ' genshiryoku hatsudensho jiko) was a series of equipment failures, nuclear meltdowns, and releases of radioactive materials at the Fukushima I Nuclear Power Plant, following the Tōhoku earthquake and tsunami on 11 March 2011.
 It was the largest nuclear disaster since the Chernobyl disaster of 1986, and the radiation released exceeded official safety guidelines.
 Despite this, there were no deaths caused by acute radiation syndrome.
 Given the uncertain health effects of low-dose radiation, cancer deaths cannot be ruled out.
-However, studies by the World Health Organisation and Tokyo University have shown that no discernible increase in the rate of cancer deaths is expected.
+However, studies by the World Health Organization and Tokyo University have shown that no discernible increase in the rate of cancer deaths is expected.
 Predicted future cancer deaths due to accumulated radiation exposures in the population living near Fukushima have ranged in the academic literature from none to hundreds.

 Many deaths are attributed to the evacuation and subsequent long-term displacement following emergency mass evacuation.
-For evacuation, the estimated number of deaths during and immediately after transit range from 34 to "greater than 50".
+For evacuation, the estimated number of deaths during and immediately after transit ranges from 34 to "greater than 50".
 The victims include hospital inpatients and elderly people at nursing facilities who died from causes such as hypothermia, deterioration of underlying medical problems, and dehydration.
-The old people and already sick, was more likely to be injured because of being relocated than damaged by radiation.
+The old people and already sick, were more likely to be injured because of being relocated than damaged by radiation.